 “Is this the best of all possible worlds?”
 Walter asked the statue of Voltaire from the crypt floor.

 “God, I hope not,” the statue replied back.
 “But you should always be grateful for a garden that needs cultivating.
 Boredom doesn’t come from an absence of happiness, but from an absence of suffering, because without suffering, eventually philosophical speculating—aka those voices in your head—will drive you to suicide.”

-“But still, what an absurd way of looking at life.
+“But still,” Walter said, “what an absurd way of looking at life.
 I need suffering to make life fulfilling?
 And how much uncultivated garden can one person handle before it’s better to just put down the plough and pick up the gun?”

 “That’s a question only the person can answer because it is the only question everyone must answer, whether or whether not to commit suicide in the face of life’s absurdity.”

 “Well,” the statue said, “you’re the one who brought up absurdity.
 And you don’t think I’ve kept up with the progression of philosophy in the afterlife?
 But regardless, the conclusion to his and my opinions are the same.
 A mountainous journey contains many more miles than a flat one because it offers the perspective of a new dimension.
 And perspective is where the beauty of suffering can be seen and how one can appreciate the absurdity of the journey—or their garden.”